How to get started raising money

 Starting a Funding Round

-You should begin a funding round when you still have enough runway to get your startup through the time it takes to complete the next funding round.
+You should begin a funding round when you still have enough runway to complete the next funding round and take into mind it always takes longer to raise money than you expect.
 Each round might take you anywhere between three months to more than nine months.
 Bear in mind that every startup and every round varies, and a successful raise cannot be guaranteed.
-Funding is traditionally slower in the summer months, and other factors outside your control can also impact your raise.
-Start your raise well before you run out of cash to sustain your startup.
+Start raising money before you need it.

 To prepare for a funding round, you will need a pitch deck to share with potential investors.
-Your slide presentation should highlight your startup’s key information, including basics such as business name and team members, your product and any accomplishments thus far, the problem and solution your product solves, customer acquisition, competitors, and key financial information.
+Your slide presentation should include the obvious information about the company and team members, your product and any accomplishments thus far, problem and solution your product solves, customer acquisition, competitors, and key financial information.

 Knowing the Different Funding Rounds